nooku/guides.nooku.org/essentials/nooku-HMVC.md

 # Why HMVC?

-Nooku uses the HMVC design pattern to support its 'component' based architecture, but lets talk about "Why".
+Nooku uses the HMVC design pattern to support its 'component' based architecture, but let's talk about "Why".

 ###What's wrong with MVC?